-It is getting hotter day by day in Japan.
-The season for beer has come!
-I actually enjoyed chilled beer this night, eating Japanese finger foods.
+It is getting hotter day by day here in Japan.
+The season for beer has come! and this night I actually enjoyed chilled beer together with Japanese finger foods.

-Have you ever heard that we Japanese call the finger foods and nibbles eaten with alcoholic drinks “Otsumami (おつまみ)“? and when you think of such Japanese finger foods, what comes to mind?
+Have you ever heard that we Japanese generally call the finger foods and nibbles eaten as accompaniments for alcoholic drinks “Otsumami (おつまみ)“? and when you think of such Japanese snack foods, what comes to mind?

-It seems that the boiled green soybeans unique to Japan, Edamame is relatively well-known in some countries.
-Although salted roasted Edamame without shell is popular in the United States, we have salted boiled green soybeans with shell and only enjoy the beans without eating the shell.
+It seems that the green soybeans, Edamame is fairly well recognized in some countries.
+Although roasted salted Edamame without shell is popular in the United States, we usually have boiled salted ones with shell and only enjoy the beans without eating the outside.

 When it comes to the preparation, we usually boil frozen Edamame in salted water, and then serve them on a plate.
-Before eating, we typically sprinkle salt over the green soybeans with shell.
+Before eating, we typically sprinkle salt over the green soybeans.

 Edamame is a standard Otsumami snack to us Japanese.
-As a matter of fact, many Japanese will think that the salted boiled green soybean matches best with chilled beer.
+In fact, many people living in Japan will think that the boiled salted green soybean is the best match with icy beer.

-By the way, I enjoyed chilled beer along with a traditional Japanese dried squid snack, “Surume (スルメ)”, this night.
+By the way, I enjoyed a canned beer with a traditional Japanese dried squid snack called “Surume (スルメ)” this night.
 Surume is a processed whole squid widely eaten in many Asian countries including Japan.

-The snack food is made by cutting open the body of squid, removing internal organs, and then drying the squid with a whole shape.
+The Asian snack food is made by cutting open the body of squid, removing the internal organs, and then drying the whole squid.

-Surume are made of squids such as “Yari Ika (ヤリイカ: spear squid)”, “Kensaki Ika (ケンサキイカ : swordtip squid)” or “Surume Ika (スルメイカ : Japanese flying squid) and also called “Atarime (アタリメ)” in Japan.
+In Japan, Surume are made of squids such as “Yari Ika (ヤリイカ: spear squid)”, “Kensaki Ika (ケンサキイカ : swordtip squid)”, and “Surume Ika (スルメイカ : Japanese flying squid), and are also called “Atarime (アタリメ)“.

-Have you ever eaten the Japanese dried whole squid, Surume?
-For those who are interested in Surume but don’t know much about it, this time I want to explain the basic way to cook and eat the dried whole squid.
+Have you ever eaten the Japanese dried whole squid snack?
+For those who are interested in Surume but know very little about it, this time let me explain the basic way to cook and eat the dried whole squid.

-We usually broil unseasoned dried Surume whole squid for some minutes in the oven.
+We usually toast unseasoned dried Surume whole squid for some minutes in the toaster.

-Serve the cooked squid on a plate and tear it into thin strips with hands.
+Tear the toasted whole squid into thin strips with hands.

-Dip a strip of Surume in the savory sauce and enjoy it with chilled beer
+Dip a thin strip of Surume into the savory sauce and enjoy with chilled beer!